SQL Server and Default Values

 Setting up these Values for a SQL Server Running NAV

 Utilizing these Parallelism settings can increase performance.
-Adding the use of these two settings can increase performance.
 It’s also important to remember that both settings can be throttled down or increased easily from the instance level properties.
 One final note on Parallelism involves maintenance plans.
-One should add a reconfigure step so plans run on a single thread (sp_configure ‘max degree of parallelism’, 1 RECONFIGURE GO), maintenance plans just like it better that way.
+One should add a reconfigure step so plans always run in parallel (sp_configure ‘max degree of parallelism’, 0 RECONFIGURE GO), maintenance plans just like it better that way.
 Take a look at your MaxDoP and Cost Threshold of Parallelism today and consider modifying them for optimization if you run into performance concerns.